Utilities and Services

 One of the first things you need to do when you move in to a new apartment is call Excel Energy to get the electric bill in your name.
 You can also start, stop, and transfer your service online.

 DirecTV is a direct broadcast satellite service which uses a dish that needs to somehow be attached to your residence.
 If you have a house, it is usually attached to the roof.
 If you live in a large apartment complex and have a balcony, they can also be attached, but remember that you need to have a clear view of the southern sky.
-If your balcony faces another direction, or if you live in a balcony-less apartment, you are out of luck and will need to look into cable options for your television service.
+If your balcony faces another direction, or if you live in a balcony-less apartment, it likely won't be an option, and you will need to look into cable options for your television service.
 Keep in mind that if you are renting your home or apartment, you will need to get permission from the landlord or management company to have a dish installed.

 Dish Network is also a direct broadcast satellite service that uses a dish, so the same stipulations apply as for DirecTV.
 They offer different packages and features from DirecTV, so you should be sure to thoroughly check out both services if you are planning on getting satellite TV.